Risks of P2P Lending: The 3 most important risks you should consider

 As time passed, investors discovered loans from companies that did not even exist on these platforms.
 In some cases, this went as far as inventing "mystery companies".

 At present, there is still a dispute about whether the platforms were Ponzi schemes ("scams").
-The fact that both platforms imploded exactly when a particularly large number of investors withdrew their funds at the beginning of the Corona crisis is another very strong indication that both platforms were Ponzi schemes.
+The fact that both platforms imploded exactly when a particularly large number of investors withdrew their funds at the beginning of the Corona crisis is another strong indication that both platforms were Ponzi schemes.